bertolo1988/flight-scrappper/README.md

 During the start, a new parameter `dates` will be generated.
 This array will contain dates in string form in the `Config.DATE_FORMAT` format.

-This dates are calculated with the followin formula `targetDate + options.interval x options.periods ` times.
+This dates are calculated with the following formula `targetDate + options.interval x options.periods ` times.

 Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['5/01/2000','07/01/2000'].